briencj/drat/README.md

 Windows binary: [asremlPlus_2.0-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.4/asremlPlus_2.0-13.zip);  Package source: [asremlPlus_2.0-13.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_2.0-13.tar.gz).

 ### `dae` {#dae}
-*(last updated 16th January 2020)*
+*(last updated 17th March 2020)*

 The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments; these days the emphasis is on design.
 It is described in the manual, which can be found using `vignette("Manual", package = "dae")`.
 Also found using `vignette("DesignNotes", package = "dae")` is a vignette describing how to use `designRandomize` to produce randomized layouts for experiments and `designAnatomy` to assessing the properties of designs.
 It covers both standard and multiphase experimental designs.
 The data sets that go with the vignette are available in `dae`.

-Windows binary R 3.6: [dae_3.1-22.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/dae_3.1-22.zip);  Windows binary R 3.5: [dae_3.1-22.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.1-22.zip);  Package source: [dae_3.1-22.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.1-22.tar.gz).
+Windows binary R 3.6: [dae_3.1-23.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/dae_3.1-23.zip);  Windows binary R 3.5: [dae_3.1-23.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.1-23.zip);  Package source: [dae_3.1-23.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.1-23.tar.gz).

 The package is also available from CRAN at <https://cran.r-project.org/package=dae> and from the Github repo at <https://github.com/briencj/dae>.
-However, the CRAN version, currently 3.1-21, is not updated as frequently as the version here or on GitHub.
+However, the CRAN version, currently 3.1-23, is not updated as frequently as the version here or on GitHub.

 ## `growthPheno` {#gpheno}
 *(last updated 12th January 2020)*

-The `growthPheno` package is a collection of R functions that can be used to plot, smooth and extract growth traits for longitudinal data.
+The `growthPheno` package is a collection of R functions that can be used to plot, smooth and extract growth traits for longitudinal data, as described by Brien et al. (2020).
 It is described in growthPheno-manual.pdf, which can be found using `vignette("Manual", package = "growthPheno")`.
 An overview can be obtained using `?growthPheno`.
+Two vignettes, `Tomato` and `Rice`, illustrate the process for smoothing and extraction of traits (SET), the former being the example presented in Brien et al. (2020).
+Use `vignette("Tomato", package = "growthPheno")` or `vignette("Rice", package = "growthPheno")` to access either of the vignettes.
 Many of the functions can be applied to longitudinal data in general.

 Windows binary R 3.6: [growthPheno_1.0-21.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/growthPheno_1.0-21.zip);  Windows binary R 3.5: [growthPheno_1.0-21.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/growthPheno_1.0-21.zip);  Package source: [growthPheno_1.0-21.tar.gz](http://briencj.github.io/drat/src/contrib/growthPheno_1.0-21.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/package=growthPheno>.
 However, the CRAN version, currently 1.0-15, is not updated as frequently as the version here.

+#### Reference

+Brien, C., Jewell, N., Garnett, T., Watts-Williams, S. J., & Berger, B. (2020).
+Smoothing and extraction of traits in the growth analysis of noninvasive phenotypic data. *Plant Methods*, **16**, 36. <http://dx.doi.org/10.1186/s13007-020-00577-6>.

 ## `imageData` {#idata}
 *(last updated 23rd June 2019)*